luandersonarlindo/budget/README.md

 ### Fluxo de uso

 1. **Menu Principal**
+   - Cadastrar novo orçamento
+   - **Copiar orçamento existente** (NOVO)
-   - Acessar menu de Orçamentos
+   - Listar orçamentos (e acessar o menu de despesas de cada um)
+   - Alterar orçamento
+   - Deletar orçamento
    - Sair

 2. **Menu de Orçamentos**
    - Cadastrar novo orçamento
+   - Copiar orçamento existente
-   - Listar orçamentos (e acessar o menu de despesas de cada um)
+   - Listar orçamentos
    - Alterar orçamento
    - Deletar orçamento
    - Voltar